 Things like file sizes, conversion formats, and length of the cutover are all critical factors to consider when looking at migration.
 Ideally, you should have someone knowledgeable advising you on these elements.
 The rate of change of technology over the last five years has made the consideration of conversion formats and the length of the cutover a significant one.

 SAP SuccessFactors is a far more complex system than SAP ERP HCM.
 While, in the past, a business could safely deploy their SAP ERP HCM install throughout a weekend or night and have it ready to go live the next day, the same isn’t true for SAP SuccessFactors.
 The system uses a lot of unique technologies and processes throughout its operations.
 SuccessFactors will have users interacting with it differently to SAP ERP HCM.
 The result is that businesses will have to configure their cutover individually, possibly rolling it out bit by bit as more of the system becomes usable.

 The benefit of this approach is that the users within the company will have a better grasp of the technology by the time it goes live.
 The more deliberate pace of rollout also means that there is less chance that the new system will fail while going through its initial use.
+Especially true if you’re running a same day business loans company.
 Keeping data in-sync across the cutover would be the most significant concern at this point.
 If the cutover period is two weeks, then it can be a challenge to ensure that both systems remain up to date during the cutover period.
 Exploring different methodologies for cutovers and preserving data across the divide is also advisable in this case.

 Simple Considerations to Remember